merretbuurman/B2SAFE-stats/readme.md

-## Run filebeat
+# Filebeat

-In order to collect the info from the logs and send them to Logstash, run a Filebeat instance, using the files `docker-compose.yml` and `filebeat.yml` from this repo.
+In order to collect the info from the log files and send them to Logstash, run a Filebeat instance, using the files `docker-compose.yml` and `filebeat.yml` from this repo.